Katrina0406/My-Projects/README.md

 ## Python Projects
 ### Individual projects:
 ##### rfapp
-- Deep learning LSTM model & Random Forest model
+- deep learning LSTM model & Random Forest model
-- Aims to predict the upcoming trends for futures settement price
+- aims to predict the upcoming trends for futures settement price
 ##### excelProcessor
 - use easyexcel framework, program reads excels and imports to SQL database, can modify excels by a given excel template and output the modified documents
 ##### ARapp